Looking for the perfect ski trip? Call our ski experts for free advice: +1 888 721 8649

 Axamer Lizum - Muttereralm accommodation

-Accommodation options span three areas.
-In the villages of Axams and Mutters (both traditional Tyrolean villages), you'll find Gasthöfe, guesthouses, and small hotels in a quiet mountain setting.
-At the Axamer Lizum base, a four-star hotel provides ski-in, ski-out convenience, though choice is limited.
-In Innsbruck itself (20-30 minutes by free shuttle or bus), the selection is enormous - from boutique hotels and apartments in the old town to larger modern hotels, all with the cultural and dining riches of the city on your doorstep.
+Accommodation spans three areas.
+The villages of Axams and Mutters, both traditional Tyrolean, have Gasthöfe, guesthouses, and small hotels in a calm mountain setting.
+At the Axamer Lizum base, a hotel or two give you ski-in, ski-out convenience, though choice there is limited.
+In Innsbruck (20-30 minutes by shuttle or bus), the range is widest, from boutique hotels and old-town apartments to larger modern hotels, with the city's culture and dining on your doorstep.

 Axamer Lizum - Muttereralm ski pass

-Check for family and multi-day pass options when booking your Axamer Lizum - Muttereralm ski holiday package through WeSki to find the best fit for your trip.
+Check for multi-day pass options when booking your Axamer Lizum - Muttereralm ski holiday package through WeSki to find the best fit for your trip.

 Equipment hire

-Equipment hire is available at Sport 2000 at the Axamer Lizum base station and at the rental shop at Muttereralm.
-The range covers skis, snowboards, boots, helmets, and touring equipment.
-Prices are moderate by Austrian standards.
-Pre-booking during Austrian school holidays and busy weekends is recommended, though midweek availability is generally good.
+Equipment hire is available at Sport 2000, right at the Axamer Lizum valley station, and at the rental shops down at Muttereralm.
+Between them they cover skis, snowboards, boots, helmets, and touring gear.

 Getting around Axamer Lizum - Muttereralm

-A free shuttle bus runs from Innsbruck to Axamer Lizum during the ski season.
-Muttereralm is accessible from Innsbruck by tram (to Mutters) and by the free ski bus from the villages of Mutters and Götzens.
-The SKI plus CITY Pass includes public transport, making the commute from Innsbruck seamless.
-Within Axamer Lizum, the ski area is compact and easily navigable.
-A car is useful for flexibility between the two areas and the villages, but isn't essential if you're based in Innsbruck and using public transport.
+A shuttle bus runs from Innsbruck to Axamer Lizum through the ski season.
+Muttereralm is reachable from Innsbruck by tram to Mutters, and by ski bus from Mutters and Götzens.
+With public transport included on the Ski Plus City Pass, the commute from Innsbruck is straightforward.
+Within Axamer Lizum, the ski area is compact and easy to get around.
+A car adds flexibility for moving between the two areas and the villages, but it isn't essential if you're based in Innsbruck and using public transport.

 How to get to Axamer Lizum - Muttereralm

-Innsbruck airport is one of the closest airports to ski slopes in the Alps.
-It's just 15-20 minutes by car to Muttereralm and around 30 minutes to Axamer Lizum - you can fly in and be on the slopes within an hour of landing.
-Regular flights from the UK serve Innsbruck during the winter season, and Munich airport (around two hours' drive) provides additional connections.
-By train, Innsbruck is a major junction on the Austrian rail network, with direct connections from Munich, Zurich, and Vienna.
+Innsbruck airport is the closest, around 15-20 minutes by car to Muttereralm and roughly 30 minutes to Axamer Lizum.
+Regular flights serve Innsbruck through the winter, and Munich and Salzburg airports add more connections, each about two hours away by car.
+By train, Innsbruck is a major junction on the Austrian network, with direct services from Munich, Zurich, and Vienna.

-WeSki offers car rentals from the airport as well as private transfers to Axamer Lizum - Muttereralm.
-Add them to your Axamer Lizum - Muttereralm ski holiday package for seamless door-to-door travel.
+WeSki can arrange car rentals from the airport, as well as private transfers to Axamer Lizum - Muttereralm.
+Add them to your Axamer Lizum - Muttereralm ski holiday package for smooth, door-to-door travel.

 Axamer Lizum - Muttereralm FAQs